chin-rcip/CRITERIA/README.md

 The markdown is intended to be incorporated into an HTML page; however, a PNG version can be downloaded from [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor) by simply pasting the entire markdown file into the code box.

-**UPDATE** A [live demonstrator](http://chinrcip.pythonanywhere.com/) of CRITERIA is now available!
+If you do not want to use the script directly, a [Live Demonstrator](http://chinrcip.pythonanywhere.com/) of CRITERIA is available.

-Recommended browsers for Mermaid Live Editor & Live demo:
+Recommended browsers for Mermaid Live Editor & Live Demontrator:
 * **Mac**: Safari, Chrome, Firefox
 * **Windows**: Firefox